 While there are a number of incredible benefits surrounding freelance work, there are some disadvantages that should be considered.

-You must be able to motivate yourself - without prodding from an outside source.
+You must be able to motivate yourself – without prodding from an outside source.
+Though there are many pros and cons of freelancing, only you can decide if it’s right for you.

 After weighing the pros and cons of freelancing, you may have decided that you’re going to go forward and become an independent contractor.
 Now it’s time to get your workplace figured out so that you can begin working.